4d/docs/website/translated_docs/es/Project/building.md

 When you click on the \[+] button, an open file dialog box appears displaying by default the contents of the *Licenses* folder of your machine.

 When you click on the \[+] button, an open file dialog box appears displaying by default the contents of the *Licenses* folder of your machine.

+When you click on the \[+] button, an open file dialog box appears displaying by default the contents of the *Licenses* folder of your machine.
 For more information about the location of this folder, refer to the [Get 4D folder](https://doc.4d.com/4Dv17R6/4D/17-R6/Get-4D-folder.301-4311294.en.html) command.

 You must designate the files that contain your Developer license as well as those containing your deployment licenses.
 These files were generated or updated when the *4D Developer Professional* license and the *4D Desktop Volume* licenses were purchased.
 These files were generated or updated when the *4D Developer Professional* license and the *4D Desktop Volume* licenses were purchased.